astuff/pacmod_dbc/doc/user_can_protocol.md

 N-5, N-4, and N-3=RESERVED, N-1=ERROR, N=NOT_AVAIL
 RESERVED values are for later use.

+If one of the enumeration values do not apply to a given signal - NOT_USED may be used.

 ## CAN Bus
 User CAN Protocol datalink layer is CAN 2.0 at 500kbps.